 Once registered, submit your data in the community portal.

 - Your participation will help future efforts to improve the recycling rate in Utah, supporting the national goal of increasing the recycling rate to 50% by 2030.

-- Your facility may be included in an interactive map so the public can find your business.
+- Your facility may be included in a Utah Recycling and Solid Waste Interactive Map so the public can find your business.